John Aloysius Stanaway was born 21 June 1881 in Helensville and was the ninth child of Henry and Rose Stanaway (Birth Certificate Number 1881/1988).

 Vincent was given no middle name because his parents didn’t get him christened as they were in Auckland at the time of the Spanish flu was about and would not risk taking him out – Vincent Paul Stanaway.

 The 1919 Electoral Roll has John living in Helensville and listed as a Grocer.
-The following Electoral Rolls in 1928, 1935, 1938 and 1946 all have John living in Helensville and listed as a Store Keeper (he ran a grocers).
+The following Electoral Rolls in 1928, 1935, 1938 and 1946 all have John living in Helensville and listed as a Store Keeper (grocers).

 John and Nora started a grocery store next to the Star theatre in 1925.